mhoennig/hs.hsadmin.ng/README.md

     cd your-hsadmin-ng-directory

-    gradle wrapper  # downloads the configured Gradle version into the project source .aliases # creates some comforable bash aliases, e.g. 'gw'='./gradlew'
+    ./gradlew  # downloads the configured Gradle version into the project source .aliases # creates some comforable bash aliases, e.g. 'gw'='./gradlew'

     gw test         # compiles and runs unit- and integration-tests